Niclokt/pgfm-batch2/L8/L8_Notes.md

 - Create a frontEnd
 - DON'T BE LATE
 - Now we are just consuming APIS, not creating APIs
+- Take sometime to explore all the available APIs

 **Tips**
 - Rmb to do wire-framing